Brandeis Open Access Fund Description

 MAXIMUM SUPPORT LIMITS:

-In order to include as many authors as possible while covering typical costs LTS will support 100% of the supported charges with a limit of $3000.00
+In order to include as many authors as possible while covering typical costs the Library Open Access Fund will support 100% of the supported charges with a limit of $3000.00 per fiscal year.

-Disbursement is based on a first come first served basis, provided all guidelines are met.
+Disbursement is based on a first come first served basis until the funding for a given year is exhausted, provided all guidelines are met.